 The Bujinkan Sevenoaks Dojo is the official Bujinkan Dojo for the Sevenoaks and North West Kent Area.

 We have been established in Dunton Green since April 2006 and have a strong and steadily growing student base.
 Here at the Sevenoaks Dojo, we study and practice the nine traditional schools of Japanese martial arts contained within the Bujinkan as taught by Dr. Massaki Hatsumi, Soke (Grandmaster) of the Bujinkan Dojo, based in Japan, with a particular emphasis on the Kihon (basics/fundamentals) of the Bujinkan martial arts.
-The Founder and chief instructor at the Bujinkan Sevenoaks Dojo is David Heslington and is he licensed by Dr. Massaki Hatsumi and he is assisted by his senior students, Steven Rodgers (8th Dan) and David Parker (6th Dan), at the Sevenoaks Dojo.
+The Founder and chief instructor at the Bujinkan Sevenoaks Dojo is David Heslington and is he licensed by Dr. Massaki Hatsumi and he is assisted by his senior students, Steven Rodgers (9th Dan) and David Parker (6th Dan) and Daniel Saunders (4th Dan) at the Sevenoaks Dojo.

 In October 2017, David was personally awarded the Bujinkan Gold Medal by Hatsumi Sensei during training at the Hombu Dojo.